-Meetings are great.
-Or they’re terrible.
-Either way they are a vital part of every organization, in some way.
+Some meetings are great.
+Some are terrible.
+Either way, they are a vital part of every organization’s work at some point.

-But meetings take time and coordination, and are famous for inefficiency.
-They require physical travel to a designated room, you have to remember call-in codes, and you have to navigate any necessary A/V equipment.
+Meetings take time and coordination and are famous for inefficiency.
+They require physical travel to a designated room, and you have to remember call-in codes as you navigate A/V equipment.
 Then there are meetings that lack an agenda, are poorly run, or use precious time just to schedule.

 Meetings that go great in Slack

 One of the best candidates to be replaced by activity in Slack is the daily status meeting.

 These meetings follow this pattern: Team members go around the room to let everyone else know what they’re doing today, what they finished yesterday, and anything that’s blocking their progress.
 Even if you limit each update to 60 or 90 seconds, it can be hard for the facilitator to enforce and prevent discussion creep.
 If, for example, you have a dozen people on your team, that’s at least 15 minutes every morning spent in these stand-ups, or three person-hours of time every day not spent working on projects.

 On my team at Slack, we use the command /remind every weekday at 9:45am Hey @editorial-team What’s on today?
 This sends a push notification out to our user group, and every member responds within a few minutes saying what they’re doing from wherever they are in the world—and then everyone goes back to work.
 It gives us visibility into one another’s work, and our manager can scan the responses, asking questions when necessary.